nixworks/public/news/2017/09/5/hurricane-irma-strengthens-to-the-status-of-a-maximum-category-5-hurricane-described-as-extremely-dangerous-the-national-hurricane-cente.md

 ### [2017-09-5](/news/2017/09/5/index.md)

 # Hurricane Irma strengthens to the status of a maximum Category 5 hurricane, described as "extremely dangerous."
-The National Hurricane Center predicted that favorable conditions meant that the hurricane would strengthen still further.
+The National Hurricane Center predicts that Irma could strengthen even more due to favorable conditions.